-While children are meeting in their groups, parents, caregivers and guardians meet in adult support groups where they can talk about and share the challenges of raising a grieving child.
+While children are meeting in their peer groups, parents, caregivers and guardians meet in adult support groups where they can talk about and share the challenges of raising a child/teen who is grieving.

 Rick’s Place educates parents, guardians and caregivers about the unique nature of childhood grief.
-Did you know that grieving children do not always appear sad?
-Depending on a child’s cognitive developmental stage they will go back and forth between feeling their feelings about the death and playing – being a child.
-It takes time for children to fully understand what the death of someone close means in their life.
-And their caring adults can support children best when they understand children’s common behavioral changes and responses to the death of a loved one.
+Did you know that grieving children and teens do not always appear sad?
+Depending on the youngster’s cognitive developmental stage they will may back and forth between feeling their feelings about the death and playing – being a child.
+It takes time for youth to fully understand what the death of someone close means in their life.
+And their caring adults can support young people best when they understand children’s common behavioral changes and responses to the death of a loved one.

 “I used to feel like nobody cared.
 I was lonely.
 Rick’s Place helped me talk, heal and feel social again.”